 - Attractive to individuals seeking to improve their career and earning potential

-- Allows current Legal Secretaries to advance their legal career
+- Allows current Legal Administrative Assistants to advance their legal career

 - Shows healthy job market in Utah and throughout the country with an increased employment demand for paralegals for the next 7 years